B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/penal_code_en.md

 - **Contravention fine: $4,500**

+### <a id="1.16"></a><span style="color: #0088CC">1.16 Disregarding Traffic Light Signals</span>

+Any driver/person who does not comply with the traffic light signals for road traffic or pedestrian crossings may be penalized with:

+- **Administrative Fine: $8,000**
+- **Driver's License Revocation**

+Exceptions:

+- Vehicles making a right turn will benefit from a flashing green signal and will be required to yield to vehicles and pedestrians with the right of way.
+- Flashing green signal schedule: This will be active between 00:00 - 12:00, allowing traffic flow to be optimized during this time interval.

 ## <a id="2"></a><span style="color: #0088CC">CH.
 2 Traffic Felonies</span>

 ### <a id="2.1"></a><span style="color: #0088CC">2.1 Fleeing from an officer in a vehicle</span>